pryv/dev-site/source/guides/data-modelling.md

 This stream structure has multiple benefits:
 - Allows aggregation of data originating from different data sources
 - Provides enough context to the data and thus avoids ambiguities
-- Enables granular accesses to streams
+- Enables granular permissions to streams

-Let's imagine now that you want doctors to be able to provide feedback to users after consulting their health profile and allergen exposure.
+Let's imagine now that you want doctors to provide feedback to users after consulting their health profile and allergen exposure.
 You can easily do so by adding a new stream `Doctor's feedback` in which the doctor will be communicating with his patient.

 As multiple actors are involved in your process, you might need to restrict accesses to particular streams of the user's data.